Policy for Determination of Materiality of Events and Information

 1. SCOPE

-In compliance with Regulation 30 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 read with Circular No. CIR/CFD/CMD/4/2015 dated September 9, 2015 issued by the Securities and Exchange Board of India (the “Listing Regulations”), this policy for Determination of Materiality of Events And Information (the “Policy”) provides a framework for determining materiality of events and information for the purpose of making disclosure to the Stock Exchanges.
+In compliance with Regulation 30 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended read with various circulars issued by the Securities and Exchange Board of India, from time to time (the “Listing Regulations”), this policy for Determination of Materiality of Events And Information (the “Policy”) provides a framework for determining materiality of events and information for the purpose of making disclosure to the Stock Exchanges.
 This policy aims to ensure timely and adequate disclosure of all material and price sensitive information to the Stock Exchanges.

 2. MATERIAL EVENTS AND INFORMATION